Goblet Week

 5 wine tastings + light bites

-We cordially invite you to join us for an Artist Reception + Wine Tasting and Goblet Sale on Saturday, January 20.
-Guests will have the opportunity to meet and mingle with each of the Goblet Week participating artists and enjoy light bites and wine tastings from select wineries.
+We cordially invite you to join us for an Artist Reception + Wine Tasting and Goblet Sale on Saturday, January 18.
+Guests will have the opportunity to meet and mingle with each of Goblet Week’s participating artists and enjoy light bites and wine tastings from select wineries.
 Additionally, one-of-a-kind goblets created by the featured artists will be available for purchase.
-We encourage attendees to visit the Museum late afternoon, prior to the reception, to watch Granite Calimpong make goblets in the Hot Shop.
-Ticket price includes Museum admission.
+We encourage attendees to visit the Museum in the late afternoon, prior to the reception, to watch Jason Christian create goblets in the Hot Shop.
+Event ticket price includes Museum admission.

 This event is 21+.